andreww/fox/README.FoX.txt

 Quick start:

-1. Type "./configure" to generate the compiler information
+1. Type "./configure" to generate appropriate compiler-dependent information for the Makefile.

 2. Type "make"

-Full documentation is in Dox/index.html
+Full documentation is in DoX/index.html